 Local inj-site reactions (eg, pain, soreness, tenderness, swelling, induration, erythema), asthenia, fatigue, myalgia, headache.

 Persons receiving immunosuppressive therapies may have a diminished immune response to the vaccine.
-Reduced immune response to zoster vaccine live with concurrent administration; separate vaccinations by at least 4 weeks.
+Reduced immune response to zoster vaccine live reported; consider separation of vaccinations by at least 4 weeks.

 Vaccine; induces antibodies that enhance opsonization, phagocytosis, and killing of pneumococci by leukocytes and other phagocytic cells.

-Monitor patients with compromised CV and/or pulmonary function.
-Monitor for hypersensitivity reactions and for other possible adverse reactions.
+Monitor for hypersensitivity reactions and other adverse reactions.

 Inform of potential benefits/risks of vaccination.
 Inform that the vaccine may not offer 100% protection from pneumococcal infection.
-With each immunization, provide the patient or parent/guardian with the vaccine information statements required by the National Childhood Vaccine Injury Act of 1986.
-Instruct to inform physician of any adverse reactions.
+Instruct to report any serious adverse reactions to physician.